CJPrindle/color-seek/README.md

 ### Examples ###

-The following command line examples demonstrate **Color Seek** functionality.
+The following examples demonstrate various options available with **Color Seek**.

+> Create CSS and HTML output from a file resource.
+The file used as input is a Visual Studio Code color theme that was exported as a JSON file. **Color Seek** creates
+> a CSS file and a HTML page named _Monokai-Sharp.css_ and _Monkikai-Sharp.html_ respectively.
+>
     $ colorseek -i /c/docs/MonokaiSharp.json -css -n "Monokai-Sharp"

-The file used as input is a Visual Studio Code color theme that was exported as a JSON file. **Color Seek** creates a CSS file and a HTML page named _Monokai-Sharp.css_ and _Monkikai-Sharp.html_ respectively.

 ![readme-2](images/readme-2.png)

+---

+> Create a SASS and Html from a Url

 In this example no output directory, output name, or file renditions was specified.
 Therefore, only a Html page displaying the unique colors found the the Json file is created.